I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_acpi_register_device.md

 ### -field KernelHandle

-[in] A POHANDLE value that represents the registration of the device with the Windows <a href="kernel.power_management_framework__pofx__routines">power management framework</a> (PoFx).
+[in] A POHANDLE value that represents the registration of the device with the Windows <a href="https://msdn.microsoft.com/B08F8ABF-FD43-434C-A345-337FBB799D9B">power management framework</a> (PoFx).
 The PEP can use this handle to identify the device in subsequent communications with PoFx.

 ### -field DeviceHandle